Senryoku/SenBoy/README.md

 Ctrl+Q   		| Quit

 ## TODO
+* Joypad interrupts: These are rarely used so I pretty much forgot to fix my implementation.
+What games uses them?
 * Gameboy Color Mode
   * DMG Games in CGB mode (Correct compatibility mode; some sprites disappears)
 * Application debugging (See Issues)